villuna/parsers-talk/talk.md

 Finally, we've been talking about recursive descent, but that's not the only method of parsing that exists.
 There are soo many more, so let's go through a quick "who would win".
 So without further ado - go team combinators!!

+(BY THE WAY IF YOU DONT HAVE ENOUGH TIME IN THE TALK JUST SKIP THIS ONE ITS TOTALLY UNNECESSARY)

 #### 4.3.1 - Combinators vs Manual parsing

 The obvious alternative to a formal method of parsing is no formal method of parsing.
 This is a perfectly fine way of doing things for many applications, and it's probably what you're most used to.
 When I say "manual parsing" what I mean is using basic string manipulation functions.